ezotrank/opfwd/README.md

 ## Security Considerations

 - **Command Whitelisting**: By default, only specific commands or command prefixes are allowed.
-Use `--allow-command` to specify permitted commands for exact matches, and `--allow-prefix` for commands that start with a specific prefix.
+Use `allowed_commands` to specify permitted commands for exact matches, and `allowed_prefixes` for commands that start with a specific prefix.
 - **Socket Permissions**: The Unix socket is created with 0600 permissions to restrict access to the current user only.
 - **SSH Encryption**: All communication between Linux and MacOS happens over encrypted SSH connections.
 - **No Persistent Storage**: opfwd doesn't store 1Password secrets or session tokens.
 The 1Password session lives on your macOS machine and is never transmitted to or stored on the Linux client.
-- **Careful Prefix Usage**: When using `--allow-prefix`, ensure the prefix is as specific as possible to limit potential exposure of unintended secrets.
+- **Careful Prefix Usage**: When using `allowed_prefixes`, ensure the prefix is as specific as possible to limit potential exposure of unintended secrets.

 ## Troubleshooting